kinetic-flow/arcin-infinitas/README.md

 * Removes input elements that the game does not expect:
    * Button 8/9 typically used for digital turntable in BMS
    * Analog Y-axis
+* Remaps button 8/9 to button 12/13 (E3 and E4 in game)
 * Increases the turntable sensitivity
    * This is a hardcoded 25% increase.